iampraveens/PhonePe-Pulse/README.md

 - pandas: Pandas library is used for data manipulation and analysis.
 - PIL: PIL (Python Imaging Library) is used for loading and manipulating images in the application.
 - mysql: mysql is used to migrate and store the data.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, please create an issue or submit a pull request.

+## License

+- This project is `Un-Licensed`
+- Feel free to use, modify, and distribute this project as needed.

+## Acknowledgements

+- This project utilizes the YouTube Data API to scrape YouTube data.
+Make sure to comply with YouTube's terms of service and API usage policies.
+- If you have any questions or need assistance, please don't hesitate to [contact me](https://www.linkedin.com/in/iampraveens/).